obdayo/Supplier-Performance-Dashboard/README.md

 Data Cleaning for the dataset was done in the power query editor as follows:

-Removed Unnecessary columns
+* Created the Supplier Quality Factable and other Dimension Tables

-Removed Unnecessary rows
+* Removed irrelevant columns and rows

-Each of the columns in the table were validated to have the correct data type
+* Each of the columns in the table were validated to have the correct data type